Home

 OPERATION

 Caveat: Adherence to the Treaty’s obligations is not policed by any third party.
 Its sponsors and author expressly disclaim any obligation to do so.
-It is incumbent upon anyone that seeks to rely on the Treaty to verify that the members of a given signatory group were properly bound in accordance with its terms.
+It is incumbent upon anyone that seeks to rely on the Treaty to verify that the members of a given signatory were properly bound in accordance with its terms.

 HISTORY

 The treaty was originated by William F. Swiggart, a Boston area business law attorney and angel investor.
-This site is supported and maintained by original signatories Beacon Angels and other angel groups in order to better promulgate and sustain the Angel Treaty throughout the angel community.
+This site is supported and maintained by original signatories Beacon Angels and other angel groups to better promulgate and sustain the Angel Treaty throughout the angel community.

 Comments are closed.